The Golden Path (TV series): New Neighbours, New Terrors

 As Xiao-gu and Kaijie recover from that traumatic episode, a new neighbour moved into the flat that Xiao-gu rented.
 Little did Xiao-gu know that her new neighbors were the young man who delivered her the key to Ah Cheng's safe - Jinlong, and his father, Ah Jin - the man who saved Xiao-gu from certain death by "Snake".
 As the new family settled in, Ah Jin used the money he earned (from sailing, as Ah Jin claimed) to buy his children clothes, blankets, and a television set (considered a luxury to people of their social class during that time).
 Ah Jin shared his new television set with his neighbours, whose children were mesmerised by it.

 Meanwhile, word of mouth began to spread on information about a rapist terrorizing Chinatown.
 The rapist, who covers himself in motor oil, renders his victims defenceless and unable to resist, thus earning him the title "Oily Man".
 Xiao-gu made light of the situation at first, thinking it was merely an urban legend, until she was attacked by the Oily Man.
 Luckily, Ah Jin was in the flat when it happened, and stopped the Oily Man from raping Xiao-gu.
 Jinlong, on his father's orders, went after the Oily Man.
-Jinlong subsequently discovered Oily Man's true identity.
-Oily Man was, in fact, Ah Lin, the timid co-owner (along with his gossipmonger wife, Ah Ying) of a wanton store next to Xiao-gu's restaurant.
+Jinlong subsequently discovered Oily Man was in fact Ah Lin, the timid co-owner (along with his gossipmonger wife, Ah Ying) of a wanton store next to Xiao-gu's restaurant.
 Jinlong went on to extort money from Ah Lin, with a threat of revealing the truth behind Oily Man to everyone.
-When Ah Lin failed to produce the money, Jinlong exerted more and more pressure, until Ah Lin lost his temper, and chased Jinlong, Jinfeng (Jinlong's sister), and Kaijie across Chinatown with a chopper, threatening to kill them all.
+When Ah Lin failed to produce the money, Jinlong exerted more and more pressure, until Ah Lin lost his temper, and chased Jinlong, Jinfeng (Jinlong's sister), and Kaijie across Chinatown with a gun, threatening to kill them all.
 Afterwards, Ah Lin was arrested by Lao Cai, a police officer who lives and patrols in the area, and sent to a mental facility.